Vegan White Chocolate Raspberry Cookies

 My favourite white chocolate chips to use for baking are Moo-Free white cocoa baking drops.
 They’re available to purchase in the free-from section in Tesco stores or you can purchase them online directly from Moo-Free.

 Sometimes I’ll use a chopped up white chocolate bar instead, if I want a chunkier texture.
-My favourites to bake with are The Free From Kitchen Co., Sainsbury’s free from and Tesco free from.
+My favourites to bake with are The Free From Kitchen Co. and Tesco free from.

 I purchased mine from the baking section in Sainsbury’s and I have seen them in Morrison’s in the past.
 They are also available to buy from Waitrose.
 If you can’t get to a supermarket, you can purchase them online from a few places including Lakeland and Hobbycraft.

 Keep them in an airtight container and store them at room temperature.
 They’ll last for up to 5 days this way.

 You sure can.
 Just pop them into an airtight container and freeze for up to 2 months.
 When you want to defrost them, let them sit at room temperature for an hour or two.
 Do not refreeze.